Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: A BSDE Approach to Nonlinear Pricing

 One needs first to address the issues of regularity and completeness of market models with default times.
 To this end, one may employ the existence and uniqueness results, as well as the strict comparison theorems, obtained for BSDEs with jumps generated by the occurrence of random times.
 BSDEs of this form are relatively uncommon in the existing literature on the theory of BSDEs, but they were studied in papers by Peng and Xu \cite{PX2009} and Quenez and Sulem \cite{QS2013}.
-Of course, to be in a position to use any result from \cite{PX2009} or \cite{QS2013}, one needs to be more specific about the price dynamics for non-defaultable risky assets $S^1, \dots , S^{d-2}$ (usually driven by a multidimensional Brownian motion) and the manner in which default times (hence also the prices of defaultable assets $S^{d-1}$ and $S^d$) are defined.
-Note the latter problem is tackled in \cite{PX2009} or \cite{QS2013} using the so-called intensity-based approach, which was extensively studied in the credit risk literature.
-Moreover, it is convenient to assume that the cash and funding accounts as well as remuneration processes have absolutely continuous sample paths, so that BSDEs can be represented in the following generic form
+Of course, to be in a position to use results established in those papers, one would need to explicitly specify the price dynamics for non-defaultable risky assets $S^1, \dots , S^{d-2}$ (usually, they are supposed to be driven by a multidimensional Brownian motion), as well as the manner in which default times (thus also the prices of defaultable assets $S^{d-1}$ and $S^d$) are defined.
+The latter issue is addressed in Peng and Xu \cite{PX2009} or Quenez and Sulem \cite{QS2013} through the so-called intensity-based approach, which was previously extensively studied in the credit risk literature.
+Furthermore, it would be convenient to assume that the cash and funding accounts, as well as remuneration processes, have absolutely continuous sample paths, so that BSDEs could be represented in the following generic form

-where $M^1$ and $M^2$ are purely discontinuous $\bG$-martingales associated with $S^{d-1}$ and $S^d$, respectively, and the generator $g$ is obtained from \eqref{dynccr1}, \eqref{dynccr2} and \eqref{dynccr3} by straightforward computations.
+where $M^1$ and $M^2$ are purely discontinuous $\bG$-martingales associated with the price processes $S^{d-1}$ and $S^d$, respectively, and $\bar A$ is a fixed process.
+Note that the generator $g$ can be obtained from \eqref{dynccr1}, \eqref{dynccr2} and \eqref{dynccr3} by straightforward computations.

+From the financial perspective, to ensure the completeness of the market model at hand, one would need to postulate that some defaultable securities (typically, defaultable bonds issued by the two parties or credit default swaps) are among primary traded assets.
+Finally, it is also necessary to explicitly specify the closeout valuation process $Q$ (see Remark \ref{remccr}) and the collateral process $C$.
+When dealing with a local valuation problem, the most natural theoretical choice (albeit not necessarily easy to implement in practice) would be to set (see Proposition \ref{prop5.2})